DataDog/datadog-serverless-functions/aws/rds_enhanced_monitoring/README.md

 # Setup

-1. Create a KMS key for the datadog api key and app key
+1. Create a KMS key for the Datadog API key and app key
-   - Create a KMS key - http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html
+   - Create a KMS key.
+Refer to the [AWS KMS Creating Keys][1] documentation for step by step instructions.
-   - Encrypt the token using the AWS CLI.`aws kms encrypt --key-id alias/<KMS key name> --plaintext '{"api_key":"<dd_api_key>", "app_key":"<dd_app_key>"}'`
+   - Encrypt the token using the AWS CLI. `aws kms encrypt --key-id alias/<KMS key name> --plaintext '{"api_key":"<dd_api_key>", "app_key":"<dd_app_key>"}'`
-   - Make sure to save the base-64 encoded, encrypted key (CiphertextBlob).
-This will be used for the `KMS_ENCRYPTED_KEYS` variable in all lambda functions.
+   - Make sure to save the base-64 encoded, encrypted key (`CiphertextBlob`).
+This is used for the `KMS_ENCRYPTED_KEYS` variable in all lambda functions.
-   - Optional: set the environment variable `DD_SITE` to `datadoghq.eu` and data is automatically forwarded to your EU platform.
+   - Optional: set the environment variable `DD_SITE` to `datadoghq.eu` to automatically forward data to your EU platform.

-1. Create and configure a lambda function
+2. Create and configure a lambda function
    - In the AWS Console, create a `lambda_execution` policy, with the following policy:
      ```
      {